 Down the Mighty Vulgar River (Wilge really) in a borrowed canoe ca 1970.
 An Accord double kayak borrowed from the ‘Voortrekkers’ – Afrikaner Propaganda Volks Brainwashing Outfit – thanks to Ou Lip’s kindness.
 He had a good heart, Ou Lip Snyman, and I’m sure he thought he looked dashing in his Voortrekkerleier uniform.

 I’m with my mate Claudio Bellato.
-He’s not a Voortrekker, even though his Afrikaans is bedonderd good.
+He’s not a Voortrekker, even though his Afrikaans is bedonderd goed.
 For an Italian.
 We embark in Swinburne.

 We paddle on in the blur, the myopic leading the astigmatic.
 I’m wearing my PlusFours.
 We decide we should camp while there’s still daylight.
 That night we share one damp sleeping bag, as mine’s sopping wet.
 Little did I know that for decades ever after Claudio would introduce me: “Meet my mate Peter.
 I’ve slept with him.”